For more information about the novel coronavirus and how it is affecting your area, please call:

-COVID-19 is a new strain of coronavirus that is quickly spreading worldwide, with 48 confirmed cases in Connecticut as of March 17th.
+COVID-19 is a new strain of coronavirus that is quickly spreading worldwide, with over 24,000 confirmed cases in Connecticut as of April 27th, 2020.
 A coronavirus is an upper respiratory infection.
 COVID-19 currently does not have a known vaccination and spreads through direct contact with surfaces or people who are currently infected.

 What are the symptoms of COVID-19?

 The novel coronavirus presents with flu-like symptoms.
 If you begin to develop any of the following symptoms, you should contact a physician immediately to inquire about testing:

 - Chest congestion

 - Cramping of the stomach

 COVID-19 has an incubation of between two and fourteen days, with symptoms often presenting about a week after exposure.
 However, many individuals who have tested positive for the virus have been asymptomatic, displaying no symptoms at all.
 Even without symptoms, you can still be highly contagious to those around you.
 Patients who are considered to be higher risk for the virus include patients over the age of 60 and people with chronic or underlying health conditions including lung and heart disease, diabetes, cancer or otherwise compromised immune systems.

 The virus is spread through direct contact with objects, surfaces and people already infected with the virus.
 To prevent the spread of the coronavirus, take these steps:

 - Wash your hands frequently throughout the day with soap and water, scrubbing for at least 20 seconds.
 Hand sanitizer can be used if water is not available.
 Take special care to wash your hands after changing a diaper, using the restroom, before and after handling food and before eating.

 - Avoid touching your face, particularly your eyes, nose and mouth.
 By touching your face with unwashed hands, you may be transmitting germs from other surfaces including your phone, laptop or desk to your body, which in turn can get you sick.